bnygld/terraform-provider-pulumi/README.md

 # Terraform Provider Pulumi

+The original repo appears to have been abandoned, so I've forked it and will be maintaining it here.

 This is the `transcend-io/pulumi` provider [available on the Terraform registry](https://registry.terraform.io/providers/transcend-io/pulumi/latest).

 It's goal is to allow terraform projects to consume pulumi outputs from the Pulumi Cloud via data source lookups.